-A. Some kids do watch too much TV, and extensive viewing isn't good for them.
+Some children do watch too much TV, and extensive viewing isn't good for them.
 But the same children who are viewing too much at home are also the least likely to be learning critical viewing skills at home.
-Using TV actively in the classroom or child care setting can model a different—and more productive—way of viewing.
+Using television actively in the classroom or child care setting can model a different—and more productive—way of viewing.
 Thus, viewing in a controlled or structured educational setting can actually support and expand learning.

-A. The studies are mixed on this.
+Studies are mixed on this.
 Some researchers have found that television viewing can replace other "quiet time" activities, including reading.
 This is especially true for heavy viewers.
 Other studies have found no effect, especially in light or moderate viewers.
-However, we do know that television can be used to reinforce reading.
+However, we do know that television can be successfully used to reinforce reading.

 Age-appropriate television viewed actively can also help children develop pre-reading skills, including vocabulary development, sequencing, letter and word recognition, and an understanding of character, setting, and passage of time.